 The Maryland Commission on Indian Affairs serves as the official statewide agency for Native Americans and is a good source for information and contacts on Maryland Indians.
-Maryland has two state recognized tribes: the Piscataway Indian Nation and the Piscataway Conoy Tribe.
-Consultation with the MCIA and the two state recognized tribes falls under the umbrella of "additional consulting parties" [36 CFR 800.2(5)], and is treated in the same way that an agency would consult with a local government, historical society, community organization, etc. Agencies should consult with the 2 state-recognized tribes, if relevant to their areas of interest, or through the MCIA – as these are all official organizations.
+Maryland has three state recognized tribes: the Piscataway Indian Nation, the Piscataway Conoy Tribe, and the Accohannock Indian Tribe.
+Consultation with the MCIA and the state recognized tribes falls under the umbrella of "additional consulting parties" [36 CFR 800.2(5)], and is treated in the same way that an agency would consult with a local government, historical society, community organization, etc. Agencies should consult with the state-recognized tribes, if relevant to their areas of interest, and with the MCIA – as these are all official organizations.

 Resources on Federal Tribal Consultation

 - Advisory Council on Historic Preservation (ACHP): Offers useful guidance on consultation with indian tribes.

 - Department of Housing and Urban Development's (HUD) Tribal Directory Assistance Tool (TDAT): Contains contact information for federally recognized Indian tribes and their geographic areas of current and ancestral interest at the county level.

 - Department of the Interior's Tribal Leaders Directory: Provides a tribes' name, address, phone, and fax number for each of the 566 Federally-recognized Tribes.